Amin-Nadimy/Amin-Nadimy/README.md

         <!-- Start of new column data column 3 -->
         <td>
             <div align="center">
                 Advectio-diffusion equation modelled with NN4PDEs.
-This model has 1 global domain with a size of 256 by 256 and a fixed resolution.
+This model has 1 global domain with a size of 256 by 256 and a uniform resolution.
             </div>
         </td>
     </tr>